Derek Ryan (ice hockey)

-Derek Allen Ryan (born December 29, 1986) is an American professional ice hockey forward for the Edmonton Oilers of the National Hockey League (NHL).
+Derek Allen Ryan (born December 29, 1986) is an American former professional ice hockey player.

 An undrafted player, Ryan played four successful seasons of Canadian university hockey and pursued a professional career in Europe before making his NHL debut at age 29.
 After being named the MVP of the Swedish Hockey League in 2015, Ryan signed his first NHL contract with the Carolina Hurricanes in June of that year.
-He played parts of three seasons with the Hurricanes before signing with the Flames in July 2018.
+He played parts of three seasons with the Hurricanes before signing with the Calgary Flames in July 2018.
+He signed with the Oilers in 2021 and played for the team and its AHL affiliate, the Bakersfield Condors, until his retirement in 2025.

 Playing career

 Ryan started his junior career with his hometown's Spokane Braves of the Kootenay International Junior Hockey League (KIJHL) from 2002 to 2004.